 Even the copies are a hundred years old they just are not worth much.

+If you can not find the club you are researching it may be an Aboriginal Club.
 Without knowledge of the different club types, it is very easy to mistake a New Guinea War club or a Solomon island War Club for a Polynesian war club.
 If you have a strange war club and want my opinion then please just send me some images.